 We have mapped innovations in animal feed from fly larvae plumped up by feeding on waste, to methane-eating bacteria that can be turned into high protein feed.
 But which are the more sustainable options?
 Unfortunately there is currently no way of answering that question – and this is one of the primary barriers to scaling up sustainable forms of animal feed that we’ve identified as part of the Protein Challenge 2040 project.

 In 2016 we surveyed 62 industry stakeholders globally to better understand the challenges and solutions in scaling feed innovation.
 When we asked this community what needs to happen next, one clear request was for shared sustainability standards that would allow them to compare one option with another, and so make informed choices.

-We have established an ambitious an ambitious and diverse international group (Ahold Delhaize, Calysta, Evonik, Volac, Waitrose, WWF-US, Forum for the Future) to accelerate action towards sustainable animal feed.
+We have established an ambitious and diverse international group (Ahold Delhaize, Calysta, Evonik, Volac, Waitrose, WWF-US, Forum for the Future) to accelerate action towards sustainable animal feed.
 They come from across the food system, from retailers, feed ingredients companies, innovators and NGOs.
 Together, we are developing ‘Feed Compass’ – a set of criteria and easy to use tool to help compare different types of feed.
 Our ambition is that Feed Compass will help to support the industry in feeding animals sustainability, to future-proof value chains and, and help to ensure our food security in the long term.

 Insights from the Global Feed Survey